lgchang27/TSA-Seq-2020v2/Changed_Region/README.md

 This set of codes was also used to compare K562 TSA-Seq data without and with heat shock (37C vs 42C 30min).

-Examples below are shown using cell type paire-wise comparison.
+Examples below are shown using cell type pair-wise comparison.

 ## Rescale TSA-Seq scores
 Rescale TSA-Seq enrichment scores (20kb bin) linearly between their min and max values to a new 1-100 scale and round up to integers.